 • Unusual shyness or acting out in social situations

-Family Impact
+Family Impact of Trauma

 If you are experiencing challenges, such as depression, anxiety, PTS, or substance use, you are likely not suffering in a vacuum.
 According to the National Child Traumatic Stress Network, families in which a member is experiencing post-traumatic difficulties tend to go through increased levels of stress, crisis, and family discord.
 Spouses and partners of someone living with PTS can suffer from increased anxiety, depression, and even physical symptoms, further straining the relationship and resulting in possible decrease in positive feelings and intimacy, increased isolation, and compromised ability to be emotionally available and supportive to other family members, such as children.
 Families who come together in overcoming trauma, on the other hand, can grow stronger through the challenging experiences, strengthen their bonds, and help hasten the recovery of all individuals involved.
 Let us help you come together and become more resilient.